 Research indicates that students from ages 9-13 are confronted with daily challenges to their sense of self-worth, self-image, and place in community.
-Our college prep curriculum identifies opportunities for our students to locate positive experiences that assist students in their self-discovery while developing and practicing productive, effective habits for college and for life.
-With the small classes and real world diversity at our Middle School, students learn how to be confident leaders in their community.
+At Rutgers Prep, we identify opportunities for our students to locate positive experiences that assist them in their self-discovery while developing and practicing productive, effective habits for college and for life.
+With the small classes and real-world diversity in our Middle School, students learn how to be confident leaders in their community.

 Middle School students in grades 6 through 8 take five core academic courses: study of the Humanities via explorations in English and History, Mathematics, Science, and World Language.
 Coursework is rigorous and creative; with a focus on skill development and analytical thinking.
 To enrich daily student learning, academic courses are balanced with Music, Physical Education, and elective courses.